Faculty and Staff

 Associate Professor and Interim Associate Dean for Faculty and Research Teri Browne joined the faculty in 2008, where she is also co-director of the Interprofessional Education for the Health Sciences.
 In 2017, Browne was inducted as a Society for Social Work and Research Fellow for her work as serving with distinction to advance the mission of the society.
-Prior to joining the University of South Carolina, Browne worked professionally for 18 years in New York, California and Illinois as a rape crisis counselor, Nephrology social worker and director of social work for a dialysis center.
+Prior to joining the University of South Carolina, Browne worked professionally for 18 years in New York, California and Illinois as a rape crisis counselor, nephrology social worker, and director of social work for a dialysis center.